David-Xia0/VARWIKI-version4/UserManual.md

 3) [Image Selection](#image-selection)
 4) Include Images or not
 5) Select Background Music
-6) Finishes video creation.
-Creates video then you are returned to main menu when it is done.
+6) After the user has finished editing (There must be at least 1 audio file made) the user can complete the creation process.
+The video is made and you are returned to the [main menu](#main-menu)
 7) New Search sends user back to [search screen](#search-menu)
 8) Cancel returns user back to [main menu](#main-menu)